epfl-lara/smart/core/src/sphinx/smartcontracts.rst

 as we implement new features.
 Here is a list of things that we are working on, or plan to work on in the near future:

-* Conversion from Address to Contract.
 * Translation from case classes to struct.
-* Inheritance between contracts (case classes will be replaced by traits).
-* Fallback functions.
 * More uintX types (only uint8 and uint256 are supported for the moment).
-* @internal and @external annotations for functions, to denote functions that can only be accessed from the inside or outside, respectively.
+* @internal and @external annotations for functions.
 * For loops (at the moment, while loops or recursive functions can be used instead).
 * Direct compilation to EVM bytecode and other backends.